 In-store or online, chargebacks happen to merchants.
 However, when it comes to doing business online, there are some specific tactics you should use to help avoid and manage chargebacks.
-Read on for more information on dealing with chargebacks as an eCommerce merchant.

 Why chargebacks happen online